headspace Lithgow is linked to headspace Bathurst which is a service tailored for the local community.

 How and why we collect personal information

-As part of providing a psychological service to you, headspace Lithgow needs to collect and record personal information from you that is relevant to your situation, such as your name, contact information, medical history and other relevant information.
+As part of providing a service to you, headspace Lithgow needs to collect and record personal information from you that is relevant to your situation; such as your name, contact information, medical history and other relevant information.
 This collection of personal information will be a necessary part of the psychological assessment and treatment that is conducted.
 We use personal information that you give us to provide you with the best service we can.
 How much you tell us is up to you.
-The more information we have the more we can be clear about the help we can offer.
-When we collect personal information or ask you questions, we will whenever practical, let you know why this information is being collected.
+However, the more information we have the more we can be clear about the help we can offer.

 Protecting your privacy

-headspace Lithgow is committed to protecting your privacy.
 As part of providing a service to you, headspace Lithgow will need to collect and record personal information about you.
-However, you do not have to give all your personal information, but if you don’t, this may mean there is a limit to the services we can provide.
 Your details and session notes are stored electronically on a database called MasterCare.
 Access to this is protected by a password and organisation systems to ensure your information is kept confidential.

-We take all reasonable steps to securely store your information from loss, misuse and unauthorised access.
+A telehealth consultation may be subject to limitations such as an unstable network connection.
+In addition, there may be some services for which telehealth is not appropriate or effective.
 We will not record calls or video chats, unless agreed upon by yourself.
-Every effort has been made to ensure that all contact with the headspace Lithgow service is secure and confidential.
-Unfortunately, we do not know if headspace Lithgow phone numbers will show up on mobile/home phone bills.
-It depends on the type of phone bill you receive. headspace Lithgow uses systems that meet recommended standards to protect the privacy and security of the video visits.
+Unfortunately, we do not know if headspace Lithgow phone numbers will show up on mobile/home phone bills. headspace Lithgow uses systems that meet recommended standards to protect the privacy and security of the video sessions.
 However, headspace Lithgow cannot guarantee total protection against hacking or tapping into the video visits by outsiders.
 This risk is small, but it does exist.

 At headspace Lithgow we strive to provide excellent, respectful and confidential services that facilitate shared decision-making and, promote collaborative care.